What is the Indiahikes Camping Experience Like?

 Watch this behind-the-scenes video on how our Hillman sleeping bags are designed and manufactured.

-The dining tent, also called the community tent, is at the heart of the Indiahikes experience — it is not just a place to eat, but a space where the community comes alive.
+The dining tent, also called the community tent, is at the heart of the Indiahikes experience.
+Along with being a place to eat, it is also a space where the community comes alive.

 Every meal is served here — warm breakfasts, nourishing lunches, evening snacks, and hearty dinners.
 But just as important, this is where daily briefings take place, and where some of the most meaningful conversations unfold during post-dinner reflections.